NickolasBoyer/willwillems/README.md

 Finally I am an amateur hobbyist IOT electrical engineer/tinkerer and I occasionally produce some futuristic funky tech tunes.

-I am not sure, I love doubt, most people are too sure about things, strong opinions held loosely, I love that.
+I am not sure, I love doubt, most people are too sure about things.
+Strong opinions held loosely, I love that.

 I am a work in progress, I love to take on ambitious projects that venture into areas I’m unfamiliar with.
 I’m really interested in the intersection of web technologies with other fields such as sociology/anthropology and music.